-While the need for supervised visitation and exchange for victims of domestic violence and their children had long been recognized, the Safe Havens Supervised Visitation and Safe Exchange Program (Safe Havens Program) provided a key opportunity to expand services available and to do so in a way that accounted for the realities of domestic violence.
+While the need for supervised visitation and exchange for victims of domestic violence and their children had long been recognized, the Supervised Visitation Program provided a key opportunity to expand services available and to do so in a way that accounted for the realities of domestic violence.
 By focusing on the realities of domestic violence post-separation, this program has led to a significant shift in how those services are offered.

 For nearly 15 years, communities have worked diligently to build supervised visitation and safe exchange centers that focus on how to provide a safe and meaningful service to families who had experienced domestic violence.
 The many individuals, organizations, national training and technical assistance providers, and supervised visitation centers that have done this work have not only provided the services, but also provided an important shift in philosophy and practice in the supervised visitation and exchange field.
 This document celebrates their work and captures the lessons learned.